jrmsklar/bash-profile/README.md

 ## Usage

 In order to configure your bash profile to one of the profiles below, create a folder in your home (`~`) directory called `.bash_profiles` and add the `git-prompt.sh` file.
-Add as many profiles to this directory as you like, and copy the code from whichever one you wish to use as your default bash profile to your `.bash_profile` file.
+Add as many profiles to this directory as you like, and create a symbolic link from whichever one you wish to use as your default bash profile to `.bash_profile`.

 Command for this:

-`cp ~/.bash_profiles/bash_profile_<profile number>.sh ~/.bash_profile`
+`ln -s /path/to/desired/profile ~/.bash_profile`

 ## Screenshots